phptuts/codingwithnoah/summer-camp/day-2/highfive/index.md

 7) Open the debug menu and notice that boolean variable equals 1 or true.

-8) Push the push button, then click on the continue button on the top right of the screen.
+8) Push the push button down while clicking on the continue button on the top right of the screen.

 ![step_8](/images/summer-camp/day-2/highfive/step_8.png)